knpuniversity/whats-new-symfony3/knpu/new-dir-structure.md

 Actually, no: this new structure has *always* been possible.
 In fact, open up `AppKernel`.
-The *only* reason the new structure works is because the `getCacheDir()` and `getLogDir()` have been overridden.
+The *only* reason the new structure works is because the `getCacheDir()` and `getLogDir()` methods have been overridden.
 If you don't override these, they default to using `cache/` and `logs/` in *this* directory: `app/`.

-So your project, if you override these then... boom!
+So in your project, if you override these then... boom!
 You're using the new directory structure.
 Well, you'll also want to move the `console` file and a few other things.
 I'll talk about upgrading later.

 And if you *don't* want to use the new directory structure... then boom!
 Don't use it.
 You're free to organize things however you want.
-Just be aware that the Symfony documentation will be reference things like the `var/console` and `var/cache` and you'll need to translate to what that means in your app.
+Just be aware that the Symfony documentation will be reference things like the `bin/console` and `var/cache` and you'll need to translate to what that means in your app.

 ## New Tests Paths